kmandalas/spring-mongodb-graphlookup/README.md

 ## Under investigation
 - [ ] the usage/reliability of `docker-compose-maven-plugin`
-- [x] why the imported data remain attached to the MongoDB container although no volume is explicitly mounted etc. (use `docker-compose down` and not Ctrl-C)
+- [x] Q: why the imported data remain attached to the MongoDB container although no volume is explicitly mounted etc. A: had to use `docker-compose down` and not Ctrl-C for terminating
 - [ ] the integration tests are not pushed yet
 - [ ] pending endpoints